samarth-mishra05/sql-data-warehouse-project/README.md

-# Data Warehouse & Analytics — PostgreSQL
+# End-to-End Sales Data Platform — PostgreSQL, SQL, Power BI

 An end-to-end data engineering and analytics project that transforms raw data into actionable business insights using PostgreSQL, SQL, and Power BI.